This post contains affiliate links (paid links).

 Strawberry season in Michigan is short-lived, but glorious.
 There’s nothing like the amazing flavor of berries that have been allowed to ripen in the field and picked fresh from the plant.

 Kiddo and I head to a local farm every June to pick at least 15 pounds of strawberries.
-Some of those berries are turned into freezer jam, some get frozen, and several cups get turned into a big batch of homemade strawberry syrup.
+Some of those berries are turned into freezer jam, some get frozen, some get added to vodka for homemade strawberry infused vodka, and several cups get turned into a big batch of homemade strawberry syrup.

 Strawberry syrup can be mixed with club soda for delicious mocktails or added to spirits for cocktails.
 Kiddo loves it stirred into milk for homemade strawberry milk aka “pink milk.”